Translating predictive distributions into informative priors: Examples

-Our optimisation procedure has minimised \(\log(D(\lambda))\) using both the Anderson-Darling and Cramér-von Mises discrepancy functions.
-The former places extra emphasis on matching the tails of the target, and thus the Regularised Horseshoe values in the top row of Figure \ref{fig:r2_roundtrip_discrep_at_optima} differ from our expectations given the results in the bottom row of Figure \ref{fig:r2_roundtrip_full}.
+Our optimisation procedure has minimised \(\log(D(\lambda))\) using both the AD and CvM discrepancy functions.
+The former places extra emphasis on matching the tails of the target, and thus the Regularised Horseshoe values in the top row of Figure \ref{fig:r2_roundtrip_discrep_at_optima} differ from our expectations given the results in the top two rows of Figure \ref{fig:r2_roundtrip_full}.
 Take, for example, the \(s_{1} = 3, s_{2} = 0.69\) case.
 It is plainly evident from Figure \ref{fig:r2_roundtrip_full} that the regularised horseshoe prior provides a better fit to the target distribution at \(\boldsymbol{\lambda}^{*}_{\text{HS}}\), and yet the corresponding \(\log(D(\boldsymbol{\lambda}_{\text{HS}}^{*}))\) values in the top row of Figure \ref{fig:r2_roundtrip_discrep_at_optima} suggest that it is considerably worse that the Gaussian prior at \(\boldsymbol{\lambda}_{\text{GA}}^{*}\).
-To reconcile this apparent contradiction, we inspect \(\log(D(\lambda))\) at the optima computed using the Cramér-Von Mises discrepancy function.
+To reconcile this apparent contradiction, we inspect \(\log(D(\lambda))\) at the optima computed using the CvM discrepancy function.
 These values are displayed in the bottom row of Figure \ref{fig:r2_roundtrip_discrep_at_optima}, whose values closely match our expectations given Figure \ref{fig:r2_roundtrip_full}.
-Given the range of behaviours of \(\pd(R^{2} \mid \lambda^{*})\) for all the optima, we can conclude that the Anderson-Darling more heavily penalises over-estimation of the tails of \(\pd(R^{2} \mid \lambda^{*})\) than under-estimation.
+Given the range of behaviours of \(\pd(R^{2} \mid \lambda^{*})\) for all the optima, we can conclude that AD more heavily penalises over-estimation of the tails of \(\pd(R^{2} \mid \lambda^{*})\) than under-estimation.
 This does not discount it as an optimisation objective, but does complicate comparisons between competing priors.